KadSin/fenglish/README.md

 **Notes:**

 -   Vowels are effective in the output of this function
--   _This function works correctly for "Alef", "Ayn" and "Vaav" letters and not work correctly for other letters yet._ (**Work in progress...**)
+-   _This function works correctly for "Alef", "Ayn", "Vaav" and "Ye" letters and not work correctly for other letters yet._ (**Work in progress...**)

 #### Example